StamusNetworks/Amsterdam/README.rst

 When code is updated (new suricata package or new ELK versions), you can run ::

- docker-compose build --no-cache
+ ./amsterdam -d data update

 Then, you can restart the services ::

- docker-compose restart
+ ./amsterdam -d data restart

 Tuning and coding
 =================